History of D.A.R.T.

 DART has continued through the years as a volunteer organization.
 Vehicles, boats, equipment and its members have come and gone.
 Throughout, the mission has remained the same.
 DART can provide services for all of Northern California, although, it mainly provide services for the greater seven counties around Sacramento.
 At times, DART has been called out to go great distances to areas where no local agency has the expertise or services that DART provides.

-In response to the September 11, 2001, attack on the World Trade Center, the office of OES advised DART that all search and rescue teams must now be overseen by local Sheriff’s Departments which now are under new directives from the US Department of Homeland Security Agency.
+In response to the September 11, 2001, attack on the World Trade Center, OES advised DART that all search and rescue teams must now be overseen by local Sheriff’s Departments which now are under new directives from the US Department of Homeland Security Agency.
 As a result, in 2004 the DART team entered into a separate agreement with the Sacramento County Sheriff’s Department, as a member of their Special Operations Division.
 All DART members were asked to submit a live scan fingerprint check and receive a new identification card identifying each member as Sheriff’s Department Civilian Volunteers.
 DART is looking forward to the future and is always making changes wherever needed to better serve the community.

-The DART team has an internet website (www.dartsac.org) that serves not only the membership, but also the public.
+The DART team has an website (www.dartsac.org) that serves not only the membership, but also the public.
 The site offers our history, explanations of our mission, our policies and procedures, bylaws, training, calendars, forms needed by members, and photos of our team in action.
 The public is provided, through our website, resources for direct contact with DART members, community involvement, educational contacts, events and news.
 Links to other Public Safety Dive Teams also encourages continual improvement in standard operating procedures.

 DART uses gear that is outdated and hard to maintain.
 In spite of a deficiency in funds, the members keep the equipment working and serviceable.
 Through the hard work of its members, safety is the number one priority on all missions.
 With more funds this equipment could be updated, replaced and enhanced.